This post may contain affiliate links. Please read my disclosure.

 Other Soup Recipes

 If you’ve tried these Guinness beef stew or any other recipe on Chisel & Fork, please let me know how it turned out in the comments below!
+And if you want something just as comforting but a different flavor, try this authentic gumbo.
 You can also follow me on Facebook, Instagram, Pinterest and YouTube to see more tasty meals and anything else I'm up to.

 Guinness Beef Stew